webstergd/benign_domains/README.md

 # benign_domains
-Benign_domains is a simple script that creates a list of benign domains.
-It is written in GO and provides an option to push domains into CRITs.
+Benign_domains is a simple script that creates a list of benign domains from popular websites.
+It provides and option to do a best effort validation of domains through tools such as VirusTotal.
+Additionally, it allows you to save the file to disk and also automatically push domains into CRITs.